hemerajs/hemera/README.md

 ## Motivation

-You should'nt care about where you app lives, whether you data will arrive or they are scaled.
+You shouldn't care about where you app lives, whether you data will arrive or they are scaled.
 Let me dreaming :)

 ## Inspiration